-Editor's note: The handling of NB IoT related system information may be discussed when the support for NB IoT in NG-RAN is discussed

 5.2.3 Paging function

 The ng-eNB-DU is responsible for transmitting the paging information.

 The ng-eNB-CU provides paging information to enable the ng-eNB-DU to calculate the exact PO and PF.
 The ng-eNB-CU determines the PA.
 The ng-eNB-DU consolidates all the paging records for a particular PO, PF and PA, and encodes the final RRC message and broadcasts the paging message on the respective PO, PF in the PA.